On This Page:

 Have an up-to-date inventory of departmental devices that contain sensitive data.

-Use Identity Finder software to locate sensitive data on desktops, laptops, servers, and other media.
-UMass Amherst Information Technologies (UMass Amherst IT) recommends that Identity Finder scans be scheduled at least quarterly.
+Use Spirion software to locate sensitive data on desktops, laptops, servers, and other media.
+UMass Amherst Information Technologies (UMass Amherst IT) recommends that Spirion scans be scheduled at least quarterly.

 For more information about sensitive data in practice, see Understand Sensitive Data at UMass Amherst